Parth-RK/prm-agent/notes_to_self.md

 - this is the 3rd day of trying to write api call functions for monica; progress is incredibly slow;
 - proper order of functions in temp.py; tested all functions till relationship; activity is fixed but datetime format might cause issue that is not tested.

+--(update) error: activities resource not found at /api/activities; tried /activities as well; it might be temporarily down; fixed date format in activity; suspending the work on activities for now.

 - need to focus on important features and start developing the agent(I think I need to write all these functions with their description again to list as a tool), design and implement the UI and host it.